-- 14.15.
-Format.
+- 15. Format.
 All Requests must be submitted in writing, but no specific form or format is necessary.
 The Request should be dated and signed by the Requesters or their representative.
 Requests with original signatures, and any supporting documentation, may be sent via mail or may also be submitted electronically.
-Requesters may ask for confidentiality in the handling of the Request (see paragraph 198).
-For additional guidance, a Requester may wish to refer to the Inspection Panel and World Bank Accountability Mechanism websites (www.inspectionpanel.org). - 15.16.
+Requesters may ask for confidentiality in the handling of the Request (see paragraph 19).
+For additional guidance, a Requester may wish to refer to the Inspection Panel and World Bank Accountability Mechanism websites. - 16.
 Language.
 Requests may be submitted in the Requesters' local language.
 The working language of the Panel is English.
-If Requests are not in English, the time needed to translate and ensure the accuracy of the translation may add some days to the Panel's initial determination of whether to register the Request. - 16.17.
+If Requests are not in English, the time needed to translate and ensure the accuracy of the translation may add some days to the Panel's initial determination of whether to register the Request. - 17.
 Representatives.
 If the Request is submitted by a local representative of the affected people, s/he must provide written evidence that s/he is acting on behalf of the people submitting the Request.
 Non-local representatives are also allowed in exceptional cases where the party submitting the Request contends that appropriate representation is not locally available and the Board so agrees at the time it considers the Request for Inspection.
 In such cases the Panel will bring the issue to the attention of the Board.
-The Request must include an explanation of the reasons for why there is no available representation in the country where the project is located or where the harm has or may occur. - 17.18.
+The Request must include an explanation of the reasons for why there is no available representation in the country where the project is located or where the harm has or may occur. - 18.
 Supporting information.
-If available, the Requesters may include any other evidence that documents their concerns. - 18.19.
+If available, the Requesters may include any other evidence that documents their concerns. - 19.
 Confidentiality.
 If Requesters wish that their names and personal information remain confidential, the Panel will keep all such information strictly within the Panel.
-However, for purposes of correspondence, the name of a contact person that can be made public should be provided.
+However, for purposes of correspondence the name of a contact person should be provided. - 20.

-19-20.
 Submission of the Request.
-Requests may be submitted in hard copy by mail or electronically to ipanel@worldbank.org accountability@worldbank.org.
-Requests by mail should be sent to the Executive Secretary of The Inspection Panel, Mail Stop MC 10-1007, 1818 H Street, N.W., Washington, D.C.
+Requests may be submitted in hard copy by mail or electronically to accountability@worldbank.org.
+Requests by mail should be sent to the

+Inspection Panel, Mail Stop MC 10-1007, 1818 H Street, N.W., Washington, D.C.
 20433, U.S.A. or to the Bank's country office in the country where the project is located.
 In the latter case, the country office shall, after issuing a receipt to the Requester, forward the Request to the Panel unopened through the next pouch.

-20.21.
-Questions and additional information.
-People who have questions about the Inspection Panel process or the procedures for submitting a Request for Inspection may contact the office of the Inspection Panel, which will provide information about the relevant requirements.
+21. Questions and additional information.
+People who have questions about the Inspection Panel process or the procedures for submitting a Request for Inspection may contact the Inspection Panel, which will provide information about the relevant requirements.
 Such inquiries may be made by mail or electronically at the addresses indicated above, or by direct contact at tel. +1-202-458-5200.
-Additional information about the Inspection Panel and its process is available on the Panel and World Bank Accountability Mechanism websites www.inspectionpanel.org.
+Additional information about the Inspection Panel and its process is available on the Panel and World Bank Accountability Mechanism websites.

-PANEL PROCESS FOR HANDLING REQUESTS
+3 PANEL PROCESS FOR HANDLING REQUESTS